Lifestyle

 Plantains are fruits grown in abundance in the Southern regions of Nigeria.
 This delicious fruit may be consumed boiled as part of porridge, or boiled separately and served with a rich stew.
 Plantains can also be fried (in vegetable or palm oil), or roasted and served with groundnuts and/or grilled fish.

-Fried plantains are also a common accompaniment to other famous dishes such as Jollof rice, porridge, scrambled eggs, beans, bread, cereals or just served by itself.
+Fried plantains are also a common accompaniment to other famous dishes.
+They include Jollof rice, porridge, scrambled eggs, beans, bread, spaghetti, noodles, and cereals; or just served on its own.
 In any case, the taste of this wonderful fruit is heavenly.

 Beef Suya